sargalias/old-personal-website/posts/Programming first principles/9. First principle - Principle of least astonishment/Programming first principles - 9. First principle - Principle of least astonishment.md

 Try and keep your functions short and your code short in general.

 As a word of warning remember that the end goal is simplicity and readability.
-Writing a slightly longer functions that is easier to understand is acceptable.
+Writing a slightly longer function that is easier to understand is acceptable.
 It's just that short functions are commonly the most readable.

-## Overall
+## Summary

 To summarize, it's essential that we follow the principle of least astonishment (making the code work exactly as would be expected, keeping it as simple as possible, etc.).